Pay per Click Frequently Asked Questions

 3. Where will my listings appear?

 The two major sponsored search programs are Google’s Adwords and Yahoo’s Search Marketing.
 A third consideration is MSN search but their overall search volume is significantly less.
-PPCManagment will consult with you to determine the best Search Engines to promote your site in based on a number of factors.
+PPCManagment will consult with you to determine the best Search Engines to promote your site is based on a number of factors.
 Listing with Yahoo!
-Search Marketing will cause your advertisement to appear on Yahoo and its partners sites including: MSN, AltaVista, Excite, Netzero, Dogpile, ConsumerReview.com, Rent.com, HomeGain, .
-Listing with Google Adwords will cause your advertisement to appear on Google and its network including: AOL, Netscape, Lycos, Earthlink, AskJeeves, Shopping.com, CompuServe, AT&T Worldnet, Business.com, The New York Times, Food Network.com & HGTV.
+Search Marketing will cause your advertisement to appear on Yahoo and its partner sites including MSN, AltaVista, Excite, Netzero, Dogpile, ConsumerReview.com, Rent.com, HomeGain.
+Listing with Google Adwords will cause your advertisement to appear on Google and its network including AOL, Netscape, Lycos, Earthlink, AskJeeves, Shopping.com, CompuServe, AT&T Worldnet, Business.com, The New York Times, Food Network.com & HGTV.

 4. What is Google AdWords?